Glennville, California

-Glennville (formerly Linn's Valley) is an unincorporated community in Kern County, California.
+Glennville (formerly Linn's Valley) is an unincorporated community and census-designated place (CDP) in Kern County, California.

 Geography

 It is located 30 mi north-northeast of Bakersfield, at an elevation of 3081 feet in the Greenhorn Mountains foothills, a range of the Sierra Nevada.

 Climate

 Glennville has a typically Californian Mediterranean climate (Köppen Csb, bordering on Csa).
 Summers are hot during the day, with 51.5 afternoons during an average year topping 90 F, but mornings remains pleasantly cool and dry.
 Winter days are comfortable with January's maximum averaging 56.4 F, but mornings are cold and 117.6 mornings fall to or below freezing each year, although no morning has ever fallen to 0 F – the coldest temperature recorded since records began occurring on February 6, 1989 when the mercury fell to 1 F.

 Precipitation is heavily concentrated in the winter and averages around 19.3 in or about three times that of Bakersfield on the valley floor.
 The wettest month has been December 2010 with 13.77 in, whilst the wettest “rain year” has been from July 1997 to June 1998 with 42.51 in and the driest from July 1958 to June 1959 when only 7.82 in fell.
 The wettest single day has been September 30, 1976 with 5.25 in; the only other day to top 4 in being December 6, 1966 with 4.38 in.
 Snowfall averages 8.9 in; the most in a month is 19.0 in in January 1982 and the most in a season 35.0 in between July 1998 and June 1999.